Admissions Criteria – Nurse Practitioner MSN

 - Two letters of recommendation from professional references

-- Applicants to the M.S.N./M.B.A. program must also meet the admission requirements for the School of Business.
+- Applicants to the M.S.N/M.B.A. program must also meet the admission requirements for the School of Business.

 - Preadmission Testing: All applicants must take and achieve a satisfactory score on the English Assessment Test (EAT).
 The EAT provides students with a professional evaluation of their reading and writing skills.
 Based on the EAT results, an applicant may be required to enroll in an English writing course and/or reading tutorial.

 - The Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) may be required.
 If required, one of these preadmission tests must have been completed within the previous five years and the student must have achieved an acceptable score.
 This requirement may be waived at the discretion of the admissions committee for alumni of Barry University BSN program with a GPA of 3.0 or greater, or non-alumni applicants with a GPA of 3.2 or greater.

 - All applicants must affirm and attest to sound physical health, emotional stability, and personal integrity that will enable them to successfully complete the educational program, comply with criteria for nursing licensure, and adhere to the American Nurses Association professional codes for conduct and practice.
 Applicants must affirm and attest that they are free of addiction to substances of abuse and are not restricted in their practice of nursing or under investigation by any Board of Nursing, and are willing to adhere to Drug Free Workplace policies and procedures of affiliate clinical training sites.
 This may include submission to randomized drug testing and/or testing for cause and upon Program demand.